THE CONSTITUTION OF THE STAFFORDSHIRE AND STOKE-ON-TRENT ADULT SAFEGUARDING PARTNERSHIP BOARD

 The Chair of the Executive Sub-Group will be appointed as the Vice-Chair of the Board.
 The position of Chair of the Executive Sub-Group will be reviewed at least every three years when the Independent Chair will seek the views of the other sub-group members and base any decision on this.
 The Vice-Chair of the Executive Sub-Group will be appointed from the Executive membership through expressions of interest and support from other members.

-Other sub-group chairs will be an officer or member of the Board and appointed from the membership of the relevant sub-group, however it may be that the chair is from the previous chair’s organisation without being a member prior to selection if that person is willing to take the position and the rest of the sub-group members agree.
-Board members may also nominate someone from their organisation to chair a sub-group and the Board member will report to the Board on their behalf.
+Other sub-group chairs will be an officer to or member of the Board and appointed from the membership of the relevant sub-group, however it may be that the chair is from the previous chair’s organisation without being a member prior to selection if that person is willing to take the position and the rest of the sub-group members agree.
+Board members may also nominate someone from their organisation to chair a sub-group and the Board member will report to the

+Board on their behalf.
 The term of office for sub-group Chairs will be reviewed every three years or sooner if necessary.

-• Safeguarding Adult Reviews
+Safeguarding Adult Reviews sub-group

-• Practitioner Forum;A new forum will sit under the governance of the Board at which tactical/operational processes and procedural matters will be discussed.
+Practitioner Forum: A new forum will sit under the governance of the Board at which tactical/operational processes and procedural matters will be discussed.
 The attendance at the forum will be determined by the topics discussed at each meeting and is intended to address any issues which impact upon how connected agencies work together at a tactical level.
-The forum will be chaired and vice chaired by the two Local Authority Safeguarding Managers and will report directly into the Executive Sub-group.
+The forum will be managed by Adult Safeguarding Leads (or deputies) from key partners and will report directly into the Executive Sub-group.
 It will meet as and when topics for discussion are raised and frequency will not be mandated.
+Subjects may be proposed by practitioners, but may also come from SSASPB audits, reviews including SARs and from emerging themes raised locally, regionally and nationally.

 Work-stream updates will be routinely provided to the Executive sub-group.